temp-remember-to-delete/docker-hy.github.io/data/part-2/section-4.md

 Containers are not only great in production.
 They can be used in development environments as well and offer a number of benefits.
 The same works-on-my-machine problem is faced often when a new developer joins the team.
 Not to mention the headache of switching runtime versions or a local database!

-In our team at the University of Helsinki, the target for all project development environments is to have the setup so that a new developer only needs to install docker to get started.
+In our team at the University of Helsinki, the target for all project development environments is to have the setup so that a new developer only needs to install podman to get started.
 Of course, the target is usually missed as you need things like your favorite text editor.

 Even if your application is not completely containerized during development, containers can be of use.
 For example, say you need mongodb version 4.0.22 installed in port 5656.
-It's now oneliner: "docker run -p 5656:27017 mongo:4.0.22" (mongodb uses 27017 as default port).
+It's now oneliner: "podman run -p 5656:27017 mongo:4.0.22" (mongodb uses 27017 as default port).

 Let's containerize my node development environment.
 This will need some insider knowledge of node.
 But here is a simplified explanation if you're not familiar: libraries are defined in `package.json` and `package-lock.json` and installed with `npm install`. npm is node package manager and node is the runtime.
 To run application with the packages we have script defined in package.json that instructs node to run index.js, the main/entry file in this case the script is executed with `npm start`.
 The application already includes code to watch for changes in the filesystem and restart the application if any changes are detected.

-The project "node-dev-env" is here [https://github.com/docker-hy/material-applications/tree/main/node-dev-env](https://github.com/docker-hy/material-applications/tree/main/node-dev-env).
-I already included a development Dockerfile and a helpful docker-compose.
+The project "node-dev-env" is here [https://github.com/podman-hy/material-applications/tree/main/node-dev-env](https://github.com/podman-hy/material-applications/tree/main/node-dev-env).
+I already included a development Dockerfile and a helpful podman-compose.

 **Dockerfile**
 ```Dockerfile